ebottabi/apymongo/README.md

 Installation
 ============

-For now, the project is just a github repo ([https://github.com/yamins81/apymongo]).
+For now, the project is just a github repo (https://github.com/yamins81/apymongo].

 The install process is:

-1. install mongodb
+1. install mongodb if you havent already
-2. pull the apymongo repo, and
+2. pull the apymongo repo
-3. go to directory where you pulled the repo and do the usual "python setup.py install" command.
+3. run "python setup.py install" in the apymongo directory.

 Dependencies